jtanza/dashi/README.md

 ### API

 The Dashi API is built around the `RequestDispatcher`.
-It's design allows for users to quickly generate an HTTP server from a collection of self contained handlers without having to spend time on configurations.
+Its design allows for users to quickly generate an HTTP server from a collection of self contained handlers.
 Below are a few examples of the features offered.

 Please note that this project is still **a work in progress**, and as such the API may be subject to change.
+Be sure to refer to the [wiki](https://github.com/jtanza/dashi/wiki) for the full project documentation.
 Any and all feedback is welcomed!
-Be sure to refer to the [wiki](https://github.com/jtanza/dashi/wiki) for the full project documentation.

 ### Examples